Tuition Stability Plan

 The Tuition Stability Plan includes Tuition, the Student Services Fee and undergraduate Nonresident Supplemental Tuition.

 Yes.
-Both incoming freshmen and transfer students who attend UC fall 2022 and beyond can assume that their base Tuition, Student Services Fee and Nonresident Supplemental Tuition levels (if applicable) should remain the same for up to six academic years.
+Both incoming first-year and transfer students who attend UC can assume that their base Tuition, Student Services Fee and Nonresident Supplemental Tuition levels (if applicable) should remain the same for up to six academic years.

 Yes.
 Undergraduate Nonresident Supplemental Tuition is included in the systemwide charges that are expected to stay the same once a student enrolls, for up to six academic years.

-Incoming California undergraduates for fall 2022 will pay $534 (4.2 percent) more in tuition and fees, but that cost will remain constant until they graduate, for up to six years.
+Incoming California undergraduates for fall 2026 will pay $654 (4.4 percent) more in tuition and fees, but that cost will remain constant until they graduate, for up to six years.
 There will also be modest increases for new incoming classes in subsequent years.
-The plan pins inflation to a three-year rolling average of the California Consumer Price Index, and overall increases (a portion of which is inflation) under the proposal will be capped at 5 percent unless changed by the Board of Regents.
-The plan will be up for reauthorization by the Board in July 2026.
-Any changes would be expected to apply to the subsequent academic year, 2027-28.
+The plan uses a three-year rolling average of the California Consumer Price Index plus 1 percent, and overall increases are capped at 5 percent.
+The plan will be up for reauthorization by the Board in July 2033.
+Any changes would be expected to apply to the subsequent academic year, 2033-34.